aycankatitas/cmu_portfolio/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

-## Welcome to this sample portfolio!
+## Welcome to Aycan's website!

+Welcome to my website.
+I am a postdoctoral fellow at the Institute for Politics and Strategy at Carnegie Mellon University.
+Here, you can find my working papers, blog posts, and teaching materials.

+### E-mail
+aycan.katitas@gmail.com

 #### Here are some example pages: